Testing the Quasar Hubble Diagram with LISA Standard Sirens: Introduction

 \section{Introduction}

 A key goal for cosmology is to characterize the accelerated cosmic expansion \cite{Riess:1998cb,Perlmutter:1998np} and understand the underlying physics \cite{Caldwell:2009ix,Weinberg:2012es}.
 Major efforts are underway to measure the expansion history using a variety of techniques, across a wide span of redshift, in hopes of revealing a clue to the nature of dark energy.
 To date, the Hubble diagram has been constructed out to redshift $z \sim 1.4$ using the local distance ladder \cite{Riess:2016jrr} and type Ia supernovae as standard candles \cite{2012ApJ...746...85S}.
 In the near future, dedicated observatories and experiments such as DESI \cite{desi}, Euclid \cite{euclid}, the Rubin Observatory \cite{lsst}, and the Roman Space Telescope \cite{wfirst} will refine and extend the Hubble diagram out to $z \sim 3$.
-Other methods, using for example the cosmic microwave background (CMB) \cite{Aghanim:2018eyx}, can retrieve information on the cosmic expansion at higher redshift, but they assume a cosmological model to infer the expansion rate and can thus yield only indirect measurements.
+Other methods, using for example the cosmic microwave background (CMB) \cite{Aghanim:2018eyx}, can retrieve information on the cosmic expansion at higher redshift, but must assume a cosmological model in order to constrain the late-time expansion rate.

 A new, direct method to measure the expansion history out to significantly higher redshift has recently been implemented, using quasars as absolute distance indicators \cite{Bisogni:2017dzv,Risaliti:2018reu}.
 Determination of the quasar luminosity distance relies on a phenomenological relationship between the ultraviolet and X-ray emissions of the accreting plasma \cite{2016ApJ...819..154L}.
 Risaliti \& Lusso \cite{Risaliti:2018reu} analyzed a large catalog of X-ray and UV observations of quasars to calibrate this relationship and build a Hubble diagram that extends out to $z \simeq 5.5$.
 They found that their quasar sample yields distances that are in agreement with the standard, $\Lambda$CDM cosmological model at $z \lesssim 1.4$.
 However, at larger redshifts there appears to be significant disagreement between the quasar distances and the $\Lambda$CDM model predictions \cite{Risaliti:2018reu,Lusso:2019akb}.
 This innovation necessarily raises new questions.
 Are quasars truly reliable distance indicators?